Mapping Your Decision Landscape

 Nearly half his decisions were triage and allocation—quick judgments about who should handle what, and how urgently.
 These were invisible because they happened in 30-second bursts: glance at email, decide priority, assign or handle.

-Meanwhile, the $45,000 AI tool was designed for strategic planning decisions that happened maybe 11 times per week.
-It was optimized for the 8% while ignoring the 50%.
+The $45,000 AI tool targeted strategic planning decisions that happened roughly 10 times per week.
+The vendor optimized for the 8% while ignoring the 50%.

 Once Kenji saw this mismatch, he redesigned his approach.
 For tenant escalation triage—his highest-volume, highest-information decision—he built a simple AI summary that pulled context from four systems automatically: tenant history, property records, service agreements, technician availability.